Tiny Adversarial Mulit-Objective Oneshot Neural Architecture Search: Experimental Result and Analysis

 \subsubsection{\textbf{Supernet}}

 According to Algorithm \ref{supernet_training}, our supernet first enters into block sampling phase and the number of training epoch is set to 500.
 We provide 22 different blocks for the block sampling search space.
-Fig. \ref{fig:shuffl2v2_block_choices} gives the detail of our choices block.
 We use the stochastic gradient descent method (SGD) as our optimizer.
 We use a batchsize of 512, a momentum of 0.9 and a weight decay of $5e-4$.
 The initial learning rate in block sampling is set to 0.1 and is lowered by 10 times at epoch 200, 400 and 450.
-We set one constraint that the number of the supernet parameters ranges from 1.823M to 2.375M.
 After that, we jointly sample the blocks and channels of each layer in our supernet.
-We provide 10 channel selectors for each block and Fig. \ref{fig:channel_selector_block} presents the details of the channel selector choices for different types of blocks.
 We increase the number of epochs to 1000 with a batchsize of 512, a momentum of 0.9 and a weight decay of $5e-4$.
-Specifically, we gradually enlarge the channel selector search space in every twenty epochs, which can help the supernet quickly converge.
-For example, we set our channel selector ratio to 1.8 and 2.0 before epoch 520 and add one more channel selector ratio 1.6 at epoch 540.
-The channel selector ratio search space ranges from 0.2 to 2.0 and the interval is 0.2.
+We set our channel selector ratio to 1.8 and 2.0 before epoch 520 and add one more channel selector ratio 1.6 at epoch 540.
 The initial learning rate in block and channel jointly sampling is set to 0.1 and is lowered by 10 times at epoch 600, 700 and 800.
-As for PGD attacks, the size of perturbations is set to $\epsilon = 8/255$ in an infinite norm.
-The outer loops $m$ and the inner loops $n$ of our adversarial training algorithm YOPO-m-n are set to 5 and 3, respectively.
-Since the work \cite{zhang:zhang2019you} states that $m\times n$ should be a little larger than the steps of PGD.
 The $\lambda$ of Equation \ref{eq:trades} is set to 1, which means that we try to balance the model performance on adversarial and non-adversarial examples.